rodinopps/r-dailyprogrammer-Solutions/README.md

 TO DO LIST
-easy challenge 5 extra credit
+easy challenge 5 extra credit and even more extra credit